src-d/blog/content/upcoming/language_migrations.md

 where,

-* \\(\\beta~\\) is called random walk factor and set to 0.85
+* \\(\\beta~\\) is called random walk factor and is set to 0.85
 * N   is the number of languages

 ### Power Iteration

-This way, our well conditioned flow matrix contains an approximation of the probabilities of switching between languages, and we are now entitled to proceed with the power iteration.
+After these steps our well conditioned flow matrix contains an approximation of the probabilities of switching between languages, and we can proceed with the power iteration.
 This algorithm consists of the following matrix multiplication until convergence to the dominant eigenvector:
 $$
 x_ {i+1} = P\\cdot x_ i
 $$

-Below, we will find the code that returns the wanted dominant eigenvector.
+Below, you will find the code that returns the wanted dominant eigenvector.

 ```Python
 def power_iteration(A, nb_iterations=100, beta=0.85):